Golden Sun (video game)

-Golden Sun is a role-playing video game developed by Camelot Software Planning and published by Nintendo for the Game Boy Advance.
-It was released in August 2001 in Japan, November 2001 in North America and February 2002 in Europe.
-Golden Suns story follows a band of magic-attuned teenagers called Adepts on a mission to protect the world of Weyard from alchemy, a potentially destructive power long ago sealed away.
-During their quest, the Adepts develop new magic abilities (called Psynergy), assist others, and learn more about why alchemy was sealed away.
+Golden Sun is a 2001 role-playing video game developed by Camelot Software Planning and published by Nintendo for the Game Boy Advance.
+The game follows a band of magic-attuned teenagers called Adepts on a mission to protect the world of Weyard from alchemy, a potentially destructive power that was sealed away long ago.
+During their quest, the Adepts develop new magic abilities called Psynergy, assist others, and learn more about why alchemy was sealed away.
 Golden Sun is followed by a sequel, The Lost Age, which together form a complete story.

-Golden Sun began as a single planned game for the Nintendo 64 console, but became a mobile title for the Game Boy Advance over the course of development.
-Facing hardware constraints, the developers decided to split the game into two.
+Golden Sun was released in August 2001 in Japan, November 2001 in North America, and February 2002 in Europe.
+It began as a single planned game for the Nintendo 64, but production shifted to the Game Boy Advance over the course of development.
+After facing hardware constraints, the developers decided to split the game into two.

 Golden Sun was critically and commercially successful, being the top-selling game for four months in Japan and selling more than one million units worldwide.
-The game was praised as one of the best RPGs on a handheld, rivalling those on full-size game consoles.
-IGN's Craig Harris said that Golden Sun could "arguably be one of the best 2D-based Japanese RPGs created for any system."
+Critics praised its narrative, visuals, gameplay, and innovative mechanics, and celebrated its ability to rival console RPGs, with minor criticisms directed toward its slow start and occasional mechanical quirks.
 The game spawned a series that includes three games and appearances in other media.
-Golden Sun was re-released for the Virtual Console via the Wii U eShop in April 2014, and will be released on the Nintendo Switch Online + Expansion Pack in 2023.